Are you struggling to choose the perfect photography tripod? You’re not alone.

 Fortunately, choosing a tripod isn’t as difficult as you might think.
 I’ve spent plenty of time purchasing tripods in the past, and in this article, I share all my tripod-buying knowledge.
 More specifically, I highlight the six tripod features you should consider before hitting that “Buy” button.

 By the time you’ve finished reading, you’ll feel far less overwhelmed – and you’ll be ready to purchase a tripod of your very own.

-Why use a tripod?
+Why do you need a tripod?

 1. Payload (or load capacity)

-For example, my Sony A7rIII camera body alone weighs 23.2 oz (657 grams).
-My heaviest lens, the Sony 70-200mm f/2.8 weighs 52.16 oz (1480 grams).
-So together, my heaviest camera setup would be 75.36 ounces (2137 grams).
-That means I should find a tripod with a payload of at least that amount.
+For example, my Sony A7R III body weighs 23.2 oz (657 g), while my heaviest lens, the Sony 70-200mm f/2.8, weighs 52.16 oz (1480 g).
+So my heaviest camera setup would be 75.36 oz (2137 g), and any tripod I buy should have a payload of at least that amount.

 2. Tripod minimum and maximum height

 All tripods have a minimum and maximum height, which is expressed in their product specifications.
 The minimum height is the lowest the tripod will position a camera, while the maximum height is the highest the tripod will position a camera.

 Now, not all photographers need an ultra-tall tripod (which tend to be heavier and/or cost extra).
 And not all photographers need an ultra-low tripod, which is good for getting down into position for landscape and macro work but is generally useless for routine portrait photography.